-Talking about queues… Universal Studios Japan attracted more than 10 million people last year, which means that the park is almost always packed.
+Talking about queues… Universal Studios Japan attracted more than 10 million people last year, which means that the park is often packed.
 However, I’d definitely recommend a visit, even if you hate big crowds.
-Ride capacity at Universal Studios Japan is generally very high and the park has Universal Express for those who want to pay for shorter queues.
+Ride capacity at Universal Studios Japan is very high.
+Besides, the park has Universal Express, which allows you to pay for shorter queues.
 We used the most expensive Express option and that made our day a lot more enjoyable.
-Universal Studios Japan is one of Asia’s must-do theme parks: Space Fantasy, Hollywood Dream and Spider-Man are awesome rides and the park’s theming is simply breathtaking.
-And the best part is… if you reserve a seat on the bullet train, Tokyo Disney Resort is just a few hours away!
+Be sure to buy your Express passes well in advance, as they sell out almost on a daily basis.